-Students will use a variety of Information and Communication Technologies (computer based activities) to communicate ideas and to assist them in activities such as researching, evaluating and communicating issues and ideas relating to food.
+Students will use a variety of Information and Communication Technologies (computer-based activities) to communicate ideas and to assist them in activities such as researching, evaluating and communicating issues and ideas relating to food.
+Students will work out of booklets provided by the Faculty.